ome/omero-cli-zarr/README.rst

 To export Images or Plates via the OMERO API::

-    # Image will be saved in current directory as 1.zarr
+    # Image will be saved in current directory as 1.ome.zarr
     $ omero zarr export Image:1

-    # Plate will be saved in current directory as 2.zarr
+    # Plate will be saved in current directory as 2.ome.zarr
     $ omero zarr export Plate:2

+    # Use the Image or Plate 'name' to save e.g. my_image.ome.zarr
+    $ omero zarr --name_by name export Image:1

     # Specify an output directory
     $ omero zarr --output /home/user/zarr_files export Image:1

-    # By default, a tile size of 1024 is used.
+    # By default, a tile (chunk) size of 1024 is used.
 Specify values with
     $ omero zarr export Image:1 --tile_width 256 --tile_height 256